 Meeting the Industry Challenge for Fast Inference Hardware

-- “Edge Analytics Servers” run inference on multiple streams of data (cameras, IOT sensors, etc.)
+- Targets Edge Analytics Servers to run x86 software and DL Inference on multiple streams of data

 The ISC Trade Show Demo

 Attendees at the ISC East trade show in NYC saw Centaur’s new technology up close for the first time.
 The demo showcased video analytics using Centaur’s reference system with x86-based network-video-recording (NVR) software from Qvis Labs.
 In addition to conventional, real-time object detection/classification, Centaur was the only vendor at the show to highlight leading-edge applications such as semantic segmentation (pixel level image classification) and a new technique for human pose estimation (“stick figures”).